quicwg/ops-drafts/draft-ietf-quic-manageability.md

 observer-to-server RTT components together.
 This measurement necessarily includes any transport and application layer delay at both sides.

-The spin bit experiment, detailed in {{?QUIC-SPIN=I-D.ietf-quic-spin-exp}}, provides an additional method to measure intraflow per-flow RTT.
-When a QUIC flow is sending at full rate (i.e., neither application nor flow control limited), the latency spin bit described in that document changes value once per round-trip time (RTT).
+The spin bit
+provides an additional method to measure intraflow per-flow RTT.
+When a QUIC flow is sending at full rate (i.e., neither application nor flow control limited), the latency spin bit on short header packets changes value once per round-trip time (RTT).
 An on-path observer can observe the time difference between edges in the spin bit signal in a single direction to measure one sample of end-to-end RTT.
 Note that this measurement, as with passive RTT